mongodb/specifications/source/server-discovery-and-monitoring/server-discovery-and-monitoring-monitoring.rst

   Starting monitoring for topology with ID {{topologyId}}

-"Stopping Topology Monitoring" Log Message
+"Stopped Topology Monitoring" Log Message
 ------------------------------------------
-This message MUST be published under the same circumstances as a ``TopologyClosedEvent`` as detailed in `Events API <#events-api>_`.
+This message MUST be published under the same circumstances as a ``TopologyClosedEvent`` as detailed in `Events API <#events-api>`_.

 In addition to the relevant common fields, these messages MUST contain the following key-value pair: